AllenInstitute/copier-pdm-npc/README.md

-# Copier PDM
+# Copier PDM + MindScope NP

-Copier template for PDM projects.

-This copier template is mainly for my own usage, but feel free to try it out, or fork it!
+Copier template for MindScope Neuropixels projects to get up and running quickly with automated formatting, testing, publishing and docs.

-You need to install [Copier](https://copier.readthedocs.io/en/stable/) first.
+You need to install [Copier](https://copier.readthedocs.io/en/stable/) and PDM first.

 ## Quick Start